citusdata/citus_docs/ref-arch/real-time-analytics.rst

   END;
   $$ LANGUAGE 'plpgsql';

+As discussed above, there's a 1-to-1 correspondence between http_request shards and ``http_request_1min`` shards.
+This function accepts the name of the ``http_request`` shard to read from and the name of the ``http_request_1min`` shard to write to.
+It can't figure it out itself because that kind of metadata is kept on the master, not the workers.

-That function assumes the existence of a local table to keep track of which rows have been aggregated:
+It also uses a local table, to keep track of how much of the raw data has already been
+aggregated:

 .. code-block:: sql

-  -- this should also be run on each worker
-  CREATE TABLE rollup_thresholds (
+  -- every worker should have their own local version of this table CREATE TABLE rollup_thresholds (
         ingest_time timestamptz,
         source_shard regclass,